asnaencorerpg/asnaencorerpg.github.io/dox/aerConAssignmentOpCodes.md

 The argument on the left side of the operator can be any valid variable or property.
 The following example demonstrates setting the value of the text property of a text box:

 ```
-MyTextBox.Text = "This " &amp; "is a" &amp; "String"
+MyTextBox.Text = "This " & "is a" & "String"
    // MyTextBox.Text = "This is a string".
 ```